QT-Zhu/AerialSeg/README.md

 # AerialSeg
 AerialSeg is a collection of algorithm pipelines for segmentation of aerial imagery implemented by PyTorch, which consists of following elements with characteristics.

-- Aerial imagery dataset: ISPRS Potsdam only now
+- Dataset and Dataloader: ISPRS Potsdam only now
-- Aerial imagery dataloader:
 - Data augmentation
+- Special loss function
 - Evaluation

 ## Environment